RoxyRhHg/llm-for-zotero/README.md

   configure.
 - In WebChat mode, requests are relayed through the browser extension to `chatgpt.com` or `chat.deepseek.com`.
+- When Tavily Web Search is configured, web queries and requested public URLs are sent to Tavily; the API key remains in local Zotero preferences.
 - In cloud MinerU mode, newly added PDFs are sent to MinerU for parsing when parsing is enabled.
 - In local MinerU mode, newly added PDFs are sent to the local or remote